 Since FreightTracer was a new-to-market GPS-based tool, it was all about the maps.
 Freight Exchange opted for Google Maps Platform.
 “It’s the de facto standard in the industry,” according to Eichinger.

 As he noted, the company looked at other options, “...and there wasn’t anything worthwhile.
 With the investment Google makes in the product and APIs, it was an easy decision.”

 Freight Tracking Made Simple

-The company runs a lean operation, using a network of partners, including developers, designers, architects and sales and support representatives.
+The company runs a lean operation, using a network of partners, including developers, designers, architects, sales and support representatives.
 This team built all aspects of the FreightTracer product including its web application and portal.

-The FreightTracer dashboard gives users a single pane view into their entire distribution network — and gives key decision makers the information they need in real time.
+The FreightTracer dashboard gives users a single pane view into their entire distribution network, providing key decision-makers the information they need in real time.